toshi0383/Bitrise-iOS/README.md

 # Pro tip: use `configs/user.xcconfig` for convenience.

 You can define workflowIDs preset for each apps by using `TRIGGER_BUILD_WORKFLOW_IDS`.
-This way your team members do not have to manually add workflowIDs.
+This way you don't have to manually add workflowIDs.

 The format is in JSON.
-Use AppSlug as a key and set whitespace separated string as workflowIDs.
+Use AppSlug as a key and set **whitespace separated string** as workflowIDs.

 e.g.
 ```
 TRIGGER_BUILD_WORKFLOW_IDS={ "fdc3abbc325071dd": "beta danger release test" }
 ```

-Put `TRIGGER_BUILD_WORKFLOW_IDS` in `configs/user.xcconfig` and the app will read and store it in database at initial launch.
+Put this in `configs/user.xcconfig`, so the app can read and store parsed values in database at initial launch.
+Make sure you clean install for this config to take effect.

-`user.xcconfig` is ignored by git. (listed in .gitignore)
+`user.xcconfig` is ignored by git. (listed in `.gitignore`)

 # License
 MIT